G33KatWork/RP1-Reverse-Engineering/README.md

 Dumping the bootrom
 -------------------

-I'd like to dump the boot ROM and look at it.
+~~I'd like to dump the boot ROM and look at it.
 For this, we need something like a working clock tree, I guess, because we ideally want to spit it out over a UART with a certain baud rate.
 We could also set some baud rate, check the result on a scope and then adjust the baud rate divider until we have something we can work with.

-This is a TODO.
+This is a TODO.~~

+Thanks to Michael, we figured out how to perform I2C reads.
+We were also missing some resets. `load_firmware.py` now also dumps the boot ROM.
+Have fun!

 Sources of Intel
 ----------------